justinbather/remote-compiler/readme.md

 x Refactor DockerCompile to use a success callback

 - Add a queue system (redis)
-- Implement a timeout procedure
-- Work around writing to file on host filesystem to avoid overwriting from concurrent requests
-- Delete the files on container before killing
+  x Implement a timeout procedure x Work around writing to file on host filesystem to avoid overwriting from concurrent requests x Delete the files on container before killing
+- Tests:
+  x create a file with tests
+  x import the usercode file and invoke the function

 More languages will be added once proof of concept is more refined, JS and Python are currently available by changing the value provided to the server in the Monaco Editor component and axios request.